dead-si1ence/adeptus-vita/README.md

 ### Themes

 The application supports light and dark modes, with a system preference option.
-Theme settings can be adjusted in the Settings page or via the theme toggle in the header.
+Theme settings can be adjusted in the **Settings** page or via the theme toggle in the header.

 ### UI Components

-UI components are built using the shadcn/ui library, which provides a consistent design system.
+UI components are built using the [shadcn/ui](https://ui.shadcn.com/) library, which provides a consistent design system.
 Components can be customized by modifying the corresponding files in the `components/ui` directory.

 ### Styling

-Styling is implemented using Tailwind CSS.
+Styling is implemented using [Tailwind CSS](https://tailwindcss.com/).
 Global styles are defined in `app/globals.css`, and component-specific styles are applied using Tailwind utility classes.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License